 In the Southeast Region, the department uses mark-recapture methods with external tags and fin clips to estimate abundance and exploitation rates for sablefish in the NSEI Subdistrict.
 Sablefish are captured with pot gear in May or June, marked with a tag and a fin clip then released.
 Tags are recovered from the fishery and fish are counted at the processing plants and observed for fin clips.
 In addition to the mark-recapture work, an annual longline survey is conducted in NSEI to provide biological data as well as relative abundance information.
-In the NSEI Subdistrict, the 2021 recommended ABC was 569.3 mt, a 3.1% increase from the 2020 ABC.
-The ABC was generated using a statistical catch-at-age (SCAA) model, which reduces reliance on the annual markrecapture project by integrating multiple indices of abundance and biological data (catch, markrecapture abundance estimates, survey and fishery CPUE, and survey length and age composition data).
-In the SSEI Subdistrict, the 2021 annual harvest objective (AHO) was set at 272.7 mt, a 5% increase from 2020.
+In the NSEI Subdistrict, the 2023 recommended ABC was 713.6 mt, a 9% increase from 2022.
+The ABC was generated using a statistical catch-at-age (SCAA) model, which reduces reliance on the annual mark-recapture project by integrating multiple indices of abundance and biological data (catch, mark-recapture abundance estimates, survey and fishery CPUE, and survey length and age composition data).
+In the SSEI Subdistrict, the 2023 annual harvest objective (AHO) was set at 291.8 mt, the same AHO as 2022.
 For SSEI, an annual longline survey is conducted to provide biological data as well as relative abundance information.
 Unlike NSEI, the department does not currently estimate the absolute abundance of SSEI sablefish.
 There appears to be substantial movement of sablefish in and out of the SSEI area, which violates the assumption of a closed population; consequently, Peterson mark-recapture estimates of abundance or exploitation rates are not possible for this fishery.
 Instead, the SSEI sablefish population is managed based on relative abundance trends from survey and fishery CPUE data, as well as with survey and fishery biological data that are used to describe the age and size structure of the population and detect recruitment events (Contact Rhea Ehresmann).

 There are three separate internal water areas in Alaska which have state-managed limited-entry commercial sablefish fisheries.
-The NSEI and SSEI (Southeast Region) and the PWS Inside District (Central Region) each have separate seasons and GHLs.
-In the Cook Inlet Area, there is a state-managed open access sablefish fishery with a separate GHL.
+The NSEI and SSEI (Southeast Region) and the PWSA Inside District (Central Region) each have separate seasons and GHLs.
+In the CIA, there is a state-managed open access sablefish fishery with a separate GHL.